 A swing back to the old Riverside Drive neighborhood to see what our old friends from Riverside Drive are up to.
 Uh-oh: marital infidelity, financial ruin, unplanned pregnancy, pending death and sex with a minor.

 "The sequel to RIVERSIDE DRIVE is an enjoyable relationship drama" writes Mainstream Fiction.

 Everyone from RIVERSIDE DRIVE, DBS, Sally Harrington.

-The biography of a poor Anglo-Irish girl whom Richard Brinsley Sheridan hired in 1977 at the Drury Lane Theatre in London.
-Almost twenty years to the day later she became the second wife of the 12th Earl of Derby (the man who invented The Derby at Epson Downs).
+The biography of a poor Anglo-Irish girl whom Richard Brinsley Sheridan hired in 1778 at the Drury Lane Theatre in London.
+Almost twenty years later to the day, she became the second wife of the 12th Earl of Derby (the man who invented The Derby at Epson Downs).
 Unfortunately for Elizabeth, a few character assassinations of her still exist--written by jealous rivals and would-be lovers--that have misled modern historians into believing she was a conniving seductress.
 Far from it!